Case Study: Substitute Decision-Making

 - In Western Australia, Vivian’s nearest relative who maintains a close relationship with her is her decision-maker.
 In the order of priority among relatives, a person’s children (Amy and James) are higher in the list than a sibling (Rachel).
 Therefore, Amy and James can be Vivian’s decision-makers.

-2. What happens if there is a disagreement among decision-makers about Vivian’s treatment?
+2. What happens if there is a disagreement among Vivian’s family members about her treatment?

 In some States and Territories, guardianship and medical treatment legislation sets out how disagreements can be resolved.
-This may involve referring the disagreement for dispute resolution (e.g. through the Public Guardian in some jurisdictions), and, as a last resort, applying to tribunals or courts to make the decision.
+This may involve referring the disagreement for dispute resolution (e.g. through the Public Advocate or Public Guardian in some jurisdictions), and, as a last resort, applying to tribunals or courts to make the decision.

 3. Can Vivian’s substitute decision-maker/s refuse consent to the operation?